whermany/mirror-validation-protocol/README.md

-The Game
+Opinion Research
-# Mirror Validation Protocol v1.2
+# Mirror Validation Protocol v1.4

 The Mirror Validation Protocol tests whether game language—the strategic, divisive rhetoric humans use on a daily basis—emerges in the responses of large language models (LLMs) and artificial intelligence (AI) systems, revealing how deeply these patterns may be embedded in their training.